5 Best Blackmagic Cloud Alternatives for Video Teams in 2026

 Choose LucidLink If:

 Your facility has reliable high-speed internet and needs true simultaneous access to large projects.
-The streaming file system enables remote work that would otherwise require physical proximity to a SAN.
+The streaming file system makes remote work possible that would otherwise require physical proximity to a SAN.
 Best suited for established facilities with predictable infrastructure.

 Choose MASV If: